How To Find Quality Tools For Cheap On Craigslist

 Know What It’s Worth

 This basically means what it is worth to you.
 Many of my tool purchases have been less than $100.
 The band saw and router wing were among the exceptions, but they were both screaming good deals!
-If I find a 1950 gap bed Delta lathe in my area, I’d be willing to spend more on it as well.
+If I find a 1950 gap bed Delta lathe in my area, I’d be willing to spend more on it as well because I’ve been looking for one for ages, especially after reading these great CNC lathe projects here.
+There are so many good ideas that I can’t wait to get stuck into.
 A lot of time, you can get better deals if you’re willing to put in time and cost to fix them up.
 There are many resources out there for vintage tool parts and repairs.
 You just have to decide what your time is worth.

 One of my better buys was a 6″ vintage jointer.
 It was in pieces, in a wheelbarrow, covered in rust when I bought it.

 But as soon as I saw it I knew I had a bargain.
 It took me less than 2 hours to get the unit assembled and the rust removed.
+Laser rust removal is a cost-effective, and eco-friendly alternative to methods that use abrasive chemicals and elements to eliminate any surface contaminants such as rust, oxide, and paint.
 I painted the guard, added a spring and that was it.
 Even the knives were already sharp.
 From wheelbarrow to workhorse in under a day.

 So how do you do it Peter?
 Is it just luck?
 Nope.
 I’ve got a system.